 Step 2: Testing and Programming

 Next step is to test the PCB for shortcuts.
 The safest way to do that is by powering the circuit over a laboratory power supply setting the current limit to a few mA.
 If it passes without any shorts it’s time to program the micro.
-The latest (April 2017) version is 1.47 by raihei and can be downloaded here.
-It is based on madworm's latest "official" build, who is available on GitHub.
+I made my one version based on 1.47 by raihei which can be downloaded from my GitHub Page.
+It is based on madworm's latest "official" build, who is also available on GitHub.
 Inside the downloaded .ZIP file there is a .ino file and a .h file who can be opened and compiled using ArduinoIDE or AtmelStudio (and VisualMicro Plugin), there are also pre compiled .Hex files who can be uploaded directly to the micro.
 Due it’s only possible to compile and not upload directly out of the ArduinoIDE im using AtmelStudio instead.
 If you want to use ArduinoIDE i'l show you how to use that later.
 But independently of what you are using, you have to modify some values.
 First two are inside the .h file.
 The two lines

 #define FAN_SPEED_MIN_DEFAULT 120UL

 #define FAN_SPEED_MAX_DEFAULT 320UL

 Need to be commented out and instead the lines